foysalhossain12/Web-Vulnerabilites/README.md

        2. One can easily  uploaded  shell if OS command injection is occured .

 # 🥈02.
-Sqlite3 or "flat-file" :(Sensitive Dada Exposure )
+Sqlite3 or "flat-file" :(Sensitive Data Exposure )

 When databases stored as a file it's called "flat-file"  .The extension of those file is db . ( like webapp.db , base.db )